GoogleContainerTools/kpt-functions-catalog/functions/go/inflate-helm-chart/README.md

 called charts.
 A chart is a collection of files within a directory, which contain templates, CRDs, values, and metadata.

-This function renders charts locally by using the [helm template command], so that helm charts can be inflated without needing to install the helm binary directly.
+This function renders charts by using the [helm template command], so that helm charts can be inflated without needing to install the helm binary directly.